Skip to main content

 mapKeys

-Can be optimized by enabling the optimize_functions_to_subcolumns setting.
-With optimize_functions_to_subcolumns = 1 the function reads only keys subcolumn instead of reading and processing the whole column data.
-The query SELECT mapKeys(m) FROM table transforms to SELECT m.keys FROM table.
+This function can be optimized by enabling setting optimize_functions_to_subcolumns.
+With enabled setting, the function only reads the keys subcolumn instead the whole map.
+The query SELECT mapKeys(m) FROM table is transformed to SELECT m.keys FROM table.

 Syntax